Words by Amy

 We wanted to marry much earlier on in France; however, family issues and restrictive paperwork requirements prevented us from getting married in France, so we decided to wait until marriage equality laws passed in Australia.

 Planning a wedding through the marriage equality debate was an interesting time.
 My father is staunchly right-wing and probably voted no. He wouldn’t tell me at the time; he just said it was ‘nobody’s business’ how he voted.
-There were some ugly moments there but once the law passed, he congratulated us and even contributed to the wedding!
-He did come to the wedding and although it was clear he was very uncomfortable, I appreciated that he made it.
+There were some ugly moments there, but once the law passed, he congratulated us and even contributed to the wedding!
+He did come to the wedding, and although it was clear he was very uncomfortable, I appreciated that he made it.

 When we were looking for a venue, we knew we wanted to be married in Fremantle as it holds a special place in our hearts and is also quite central for people coming from interstate and overseas, with lots of accommodation within walking distance.
 We considered four venues but decided Moore and Moore was the one best suited to our aesthetic.

 We are both into vintage styling with a European feel and wanted the wedding to reflect that while being special and relaxed.
-The West End of Fremantle is World Heritage Listed, so the whole area has a very old world feel about it – very ‘hipster’ and cool, a real vibe of relaxed vintage and eclectic boho.
+The West End of Fremantle is World Heritage Listed.
+So the whole area has a very old-world feel about it.
+Very ‘hipster’ and cool, a real vibe of relaxed vintage and eclectic boho.

-At the wedding I had so many people ask me if it was actually a vintage dress or made to measure because it was just so perfectly me.
+At the wedding, I had so many people ask me if it was actually a vintage dress or made to measure because it was just so perfectly me.

-When I made inquiries with them about taking measurements over email it happened to be that they were doing consultations in all capital cities, so I made an appointment and Vivi got measured for her lovely suit.
+When I made inquiries with them about taking measurements over email, it happened to be that they were doing consultations in all capital cities, so I made an appointment, and Vivi got measured for her lovely suit.
 It was delivered to us a few weeks later.

 On the day of the wedding, Virginie and I got ready at our house with both of our mothers [Virginie’s mother had come all the way from France] and my two sisters.
-My mother made a platter of amazing finger sandwiches for us all to eat while having our hair and makeup done.
+My mother made a platter of fantastic finger sandwiches for us to eat while having our hair and makeup done.